Why was my credit card transaction declined?

 - Click the appropriate Transaction ID to review the transaction details.

 On the Transaction Detail page, the transaction status Declined is displayed directly under the Transaction ID.
-A brief reason for the decline may be provided in parentheses.
+A brief reason for the decline may be provided in parenthesis.

 Declined (Card declined by issuer - contact card issuer to determine reason.)

-This generally occurs for one of two reasons:
+This usually happens due to one of two reasons:

 - The transaction may have been declined due to the Gateway account and Merchant Account (set up by the MSP) not both being set up for the same types of transactions, e.g. Gateway is set up as a "Card Not Present" Account and the Merchant Account is set up as a "Card Present" account.
 In this case, you will need to reach out to your MSP to confirm the types of transactions you are set up to accept.